spreaker/customapp-ios-scripts/README.md

 If needed, create it from scratch.
 There are no restrictions regarding the app bundle ID to use.
 Feel free to create whatever you wish.
 Remember to move/copy the `.mobileprovision` file into the script folder.

 #### Launch the script

 Double click on `prepare_app.command` to execute it.

 The script will ask you to allow `codesign` software to access your keychain (in order to use the distribution certificate).

-In a few seconds, the script completes its work and you'll find a new `.ipa` file in the folder.
+In a few seconds, the script completes its work and will open Xcode with the app ready to be uploaded.

 ![Execution example](example.png)

-* The script will also opens the `Application Loader` for you, so you can upload the `.ipa` file generated strait away.
+From Xcode then, you just follow the on screen instructions to upload the app.

 ## License

-Copyright (c) 2015 Spreaker, Inc. See the LICENSE file for license rights and limitations (MIT).
+Copyright (c) 2019 Spreaker, Inc. See the LICENSE file for license rights and limitations (MIT).